Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self-study; self-paced).

-In the lower division baccalaureate /associate degree category, 3 semester hours in Management Information Systems (6/17).
+In the graduate degree category, 3 semester hours in Quantitative Management Information Systems, Information Systems Technology, or Business Administration (6/22).